shripadk/express-juggernaut-demo/README.md

 Express-Juggernaut-Demo
 =============

 Simple demo that combines Express.js and Juggernaut 2.
+More or less a boilerplate app.

 Quick setup:
 -------